-From inception through March 31, 2019, our entire activity had been related to our formation and the preparation for the Initial Public Offering, which was consummated on April 8, 2019.
-Since the Initial Public Offering, our activity has been limited to the search for a prospective initial Business Combination.
+Our entire activity since November 6, 2018 (inception) through March 31, 2020 was in preparation for our Initial Public Offering, and since our Initial Public Offering, our activity has been limited to the search for a prospective initial Business Combination.
 We will not generate any operating revenues until the closing and completion of our initial Business Combination.
-We will generate non-operating income in the form of interest income on cash and cash equivalents held after the Initial Public Offering.
-We expect to incur increased expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.
+We generate non-operating income in the form of investment income on investments held in the Trust Account after our Initial Public Offering.
+We are incurring expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses in connection with completing a Business Combination.